mediadrop/mediadrop/doc/install/upgrade.rst

 the correct versions for your installation.
 For example, with `MediaCore-0.8.2` and `MediaCore-0.9.0`, respectively.

+**NOTE 4:** If you're a developer type, and you're tracking the latest changes using git, you'll want to run `paster setup-app development.ini` after fetching any new changes.
+This will ensure that your custom appearance css and your Players table are up to date.

 Step 1: Re-Create Your Virtual Environment
 ------------------------------------------